tuva-health/docs/docs/risk-adjustment/cms-hccs.md

 determined with a blended model, where 33% of the risk score will be weighted with the v28 model and 67% of the risk score will be weighted with the v24 risk adjustment model.

 What does this mean?
-This means we have to go back and repeat the steps prior to "Brining it all together" for the v24 risk adjustment model, then apply the 33% and 67% weighting for v28 and v24 risk scores respectively, then apply normalization factor and CIF to get the final risk score for the patient.
+This means we have to go back and repeat the steps prior to "Bringing it all together" for the v24 risk adjustment model, then apply the 33% and 67% weighting for v28 and v24 risk scores respectively, then apply normalization factor and CIF to get the final risk score for the patient.